MCLL Member's Card

 There are computers available for student use (that includes us) at a number of places on campus, including most of the libraries.
 You may be asked to show your MCLL Member’s Card and a photo ID to use them.
 The most convenient spots for MCLL members are at the Humanities and Social Sciences (used to be called the McLennan) Library and in the Computer Lab on the 12th floor of our own building, 688 Sherbrooke West.
 The 12th floor lab, which is usually less crowded than the library labs, is open weekday afternoons from noon to 5:00, and staff are on hand to give help if needed.

-If you are having computer problems at home or away, you can consult the ICS Service Desk during office hours by telephone at (514) 398-3398, or you can go to their Walk-in office in Room 285, conveniently located just down the hall from the MCLL office, past the elevators.
-All they’ll ask for, online, by phone, or in person, will be your McGill ID number (the one on your MCLL card).
+If you are having computer problems at home or away, you can consult the ICS Service Desk during office hours by telephone at (514) 398-3398.
+All they’ll ask for, online or by phone, will be your McGill ID number (the one on your MCLL card).

 Rory O'Sullivan DVD Collection